Writing Data Output Streams - Conclusion

 double values and write another file of

-Second, you will learn how to use a filter stream to modify data as it's read.
+Second, you will learn how to use a filter stream to modify data as it is read.

 public class DataOutputStream